Hey Mamas! This week I’ve put together a post outlining the basics of how to prepare for labor induction through my eyes as an L&D nurse.

 What is a foley bulb?

-- A Foley bulb is a long (about 12-14 inch) flexible catheter about the thickness of a McDonald’s straw (you know how they are a little thicker than normal straws)
+• A Foley bulb is a long, flexible catheter about the thickness of a McDonald’s straw (you know how they are a little thicker than normal straws)

-- It’s nice and bendy, and it’s usually made of latex, or similar material (if you have an allergy to latex)
+• It’s nice and bendy, and it’s usually made of latex or a similar material

-- It’s got an opening on one end that I hook a syringe up to, and the other end is a BALLOON-TYPE mechanism that can be filled with fluid (this is the part that goes in your cervix)
+• It’s got an opening on one end, and the other end is a BALLOON-TYPE mechanism that can be filled with fluid (this is the part that goes in your cervix)

 How is a foley bulb placed?

 First off, NO NEEDLES go inside you.
-I use a needle to draw up the fluid that is used INSIDE the end of the Foley bulb, and sometimes women get a little nervous at seeing the needle in action.
-No worries, it’s not going anywhere near you. 😉
+A needle is used to draw up the fluid that is used INSIDE the end of the Foley bulb, and sometimes women get a little nervous at seeing the needle in action.
+No worries, it’s not going anywhere near you!

-- Your provider will have you lay on your back with feet in sirrups (just like during a pap smear or vaginal exam)
+1. Your provider will have you lay on your back with feet in stirrups (just like during a pap smear or vaginal exam)

-- Once your provider has the balloon part of the Foley bulb through your cervix, I start to fill the bulb with water until your provider tells me to stop
+4. Once your provider has the balloon part of the Foley bulb through your cervix, your nurse will fill the bulb with water until your provider says to stop

-- Once it’s filled up, it stays in your cervix for anywhere from 30 minutes to 12 hours.
-I know, that’s a REALLY long range, but it all depends on HOW dilated you were to begin with, and if you have any contractions while the Foley bulb is in.
+5. Once it’s filled up, it stays in your cervix for anywhere from 30 minutes to 12 hours.
+I know, that’s a REALLY long range, but it all depends on HOW dilated you were to begin with and if you have any contractions while the Foley bulb is in

-- Typically, if you are having your first baby, and your cervix is completely closed, or only 1 centimeter, your Foley bulb will stay in overnight…PREPPING your cervix for labor (Pitocin) the next day.
+6. Typically, if you are having your first baby and your cervix is 1 cm dilated or less, your Foley bulb will stay in overnight…PREPPING your cervix for labor the next day

-But remember, sometimes we use Foley bulbs and Pitocin at the same time though, it all depends on your circumstance!
+But remember, sometimes we use Foley bulbs and Pitocin at the same time – it all depends on your circumstance!

-There are a couple of different medications out there that can be used (usually at the beginning) of a labor induction.
-Most of them are inserted intravaginally and work to PREP your cervix.
+There are a couple different medications that can be used at the beginning of labor induction.
+Most of them are inserted vaginally and work to PREP your cervix.

 The most common intravaginal medications are:

-- Cytotec: another prostaglandin that’s inserted vaginally to help get the cervix dilating and get labor going
+• Cytotec: another prostaglandin that’s inserted vaginally to help kickstart labor

-- Laminaria: this is actually derived from seaweed (who knew!?) and contain thyroid hormones.
+• Laminaria: this is actually derived from seaweed (who knew!?) and contains thyroid hormones.
 It is used in labor to help ripen and open the cervix

 How to prepare for labor induction